 Mastery of the 'Yawny,' Laryngeal Tilt: A lower vertical larynx position within the neck is only half the battle.
 The Italian tradition emphasized the horizontal tilting action of the larynx as well.
 When the larynx tilts forward in the neck, it elongates and thins the vocal folds, making it much easier to sing high pitches and sustain higher-sitting passages.
 The Italians understood that the position of the beginning-of-the-yawn assists this tilting action.
 They taught that a tensionless yawn should be combined with firm cord closure, and they initiated the yawn well before the register breaks in the voice.
 At UVAA, we teach this vital concept to our classical singers.
 With our contemporary singers, we teach laryngeal tilt, but without using much of a yawn position, in order to keep the resonance appropriate for the style.

 Using Less air, Not More: The Italian tradition emphasized using very little air during singing.
 In fact, air should almost feel as if it were being suspended in a state of inhalation during each phrase.
 High notes do not need more air, rather less air with better compression.
 Proponents of the airflow-based phonation commonly taught today recommend releasing more air through the tone, particularly on higher notes.
 The result is an impure tone with far less resonance.
-Air itself is not resonance and it will not carry into the theater.
+Air that slips through the vocal folds will not result in sound that carries into the theater.
 The principle of using less air applies beautifully in contemporary and theatrical singing.
 Too much air triggers the vocal cords to adopt a thicker configuration in order to resist the extra pressure.
 This disturbs efforts to mix the voice properly or belt with success.
 Less air pressure allows the cords to thin out when singing high, while still maintaining the speechy quality essential in contemporary singing.
 UVAA singers of all styles are taught this incredible principle of breath management.